 How can I tell if my Rachio has intermittent connectivity?

 You can tell if your controller is experiencing connectivity problems if your device displays "Offline" when you log in to the Web or Mobile apps.
+For quick troubleshooting help, tap the red "Offline" banner to access our in-app Wi-Fi help tool.

 If the connectivity issues happen often, or if your controller is ever offline for 24 hours or more, you can view this in the History feed by tapping the "History" tab.